Why hackers rely on Bitcoin for ransom payments | DW | 09.07.2021

 Anyone who wants to trade needs a digital wallet.
 And this wallet has an address where every transaction is stored forever and can also be viewed from the outside.
 "Anyone can see and track the account balance and all transactions of an address without any detours," Faber said.

-One can hide his or her identity behind the wallet address "but at some point, the bitcoins have to be exchanged for real money, otherwise the value remains useless for many purposes."
+Identities can be hidden behind the wallet address "but at some point, the bitcoins have to be exchanged for real money, otherwise the value remains useless for many purposes."
 At that point, one generally can't do without a proof of identity, Faber said.
 "That's why people often talk about Bitcoin as being pseudonymous rather than anonymous."

 When a cryptocurrency is exchanged for real money, it offers a great breakthrough prospect for investigators, says Joseph Edwards of Enigma Securities.
 "Almost all exchanges require significant identity verification for all transactions."